Bolt holds on to win 100 meters at final Golden Spike

 Van Niekerk's time also beat the Ostrava meeting record set by Bolt in 2010.

-"I have been improving in each and every one of my events so it is a great step for the year and I am feeling quite confident for the rest of the year," the sprinter, who is expected to run the 200m and 400m at the world championships in London in August, told Czech Television.
+"I have been improving in each and every one of my events so it is a great step for the year and I am feeling quite confident for the rest of the year," the sprinter, who is expected to run the 200m and 400m at the world championships, told Czech Television.

 "I was ready to dig deep and just get used to the feeling of the longer events.
 I am pleased with today."